- Arts and Design

 What are we tackling today?
 Brads, flowers, stickers, words, rhinestones, glitter, chipboard and all those lovely we like to add on our cards, paper crafts and scrapbook pages

-Decide What System Works Best For You
+Step Two-Decide What Works For You

 Everyone thinks differently on their creative process.
 I tend to think in categories.
 I like to have all my brads in one location.
 But lots of people think in colors and like to be able to go to a location where they can find everything that is blue.
 It doesn't matter how you set it up.
 Chose whatever works for you.
 I actually use a combination storage system.
 I have brads in one location and then I store them by size and color.
 That's what works best for me.

 - Store By Type Store each by what they are, brads, eyelets, ribbons, ect.
 Take them out of their original packaging to save space.
 You can subdivide them by color as I do, which for me saves time.
 I go to the eyelet container and find the blue ones-easy

 - Sort By Theme y For some folks, sorting by themes makes more sense.
 You can sort by themes such as school, sports, holidays, children ect.
 When you use this system, you may want to add flat embellishments like stickers , die cuts and themed paper all together.
 That way when you are working on a project like a wedding page, you will be able to find everything in one place.